 Perform all grinding or cutting with an ample supply of appropriate filtered coolant to keep the specimen and grinding wheel constantly flooded and particles flushed.
 Grinding can be done in two stages, ranging from coarse to fine rates of material removal.
-All cutting can be done in one stage appropriate for the depth of cut (figure 2).
+All cutting can be done in one stage appropriate for the depth of cut.
+(See Figure 2.)